DinoChiesa/devjam3-20170405/Labs/Core/11-JWT-Verification/README.md

    You should see a successful response.
    Apigee Edge is verifying the JWT that you generated externally.

+5. Modify the key parameter to be something different.
+Again, click **Send**

+   You should see a 401 response.
+   Apigee Edge is correctly telling you that the JWT could not be verified with that key.

 # For Extra Credit